spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/update-cluster-profile.md

     ![Screenshot that shows Palette's pack diff user interface with contrasting shades of red and green highlight in the same line](/integrations_pack_line_diffs.png)

-6. Check for red-highlighting in the configuration that is missing in the new configuration.
+6. Check for red-highlight in the configuration that is missing in the new configuration.

     - If there are any lines you added, use the arrow to transfer the lines to the new version.